-In my quest to dismiss the myth that Indian cooking is not for the faint-hearted and to help spread my knowledge on some simple and traditional Indian food recipes, like this Green Chutney or Cilantro Chutney, I have started this series called Indian Cooking 101.
+In my quest to dismiss the myth that Indian cooking is not for the faint-hearted and to help spread my knowledge on some simple and traditional Indian food recipes, like this Green Chutney or Coriander Chutney, I have started this series called Indian Cooking 101.
 To make it more interactive and as helpful as I can for my readers, I welcome you to email me any questions that you may have in the process.
 I will try and respond to the questions personally through email, or in the next part if it’s connected to what I have already planned to discuss.

 What are Indian Pickles?

 Unlike the classic dill pickle found in almost every refrigerator in every home in North America, Indian pickles are fiery hot condiments that are often eaten in tiny quantities.
 They can be seen as preserves, with salt being the most common preservative and can be stored up to many months.
 While most Indian pickles tend to be sour, you can also find a good range in the sweet varieties.
 Earlier pickles were most commonly made from mangoes that are available in abundance throughout, but now one can easily find a jar of any pickled vegetable desired or even a combination of them.

 Most pickles are made by sun-drying the fruits and vegetables and then storing them in a jar of salt over a period of time.
 Mixed in oil and spices and they are then flavoured, some even simmered for hours.
 Over the hot summer months, it's very common to find a family gathered out on the patios or terraces, sitting in a circle preparing the ingredients for pickling, while at the same time sharing in idle gossip.
 Each family prides in its own secret recipe passed on from generations, making this a family event to look forward to.